Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This preference allows all patrons to see who has the item checked out if it is checked out.
 In small corporate libraries (where the OPAC is behind a firewall and not publicly available) this can be helpful so coworkers can just contact the patron with the book themselves.
 In larger public and academic libraries setting this to 'Show' would pose serious privacy issues.

-`OPACShowHoldQueueDetails <#OPACShowHoldQueueDetails>`__
+.. _opacshowholdqueuedetails-label:

+OPACShowHoldQueueDetails
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Don't show any hold details